“Regenerative” ranching debunked.

 …are among the trendy terms for grazing fewer cattle on more land, and moving them around more so, its proponents claim, the massive soil compaction, damage to vegetation and manure pollution cattle wreak on the land is reduced — or so the cattle industry wants you to believe.

-One big subject our leaders at Cop27 won’t touch: livestock farming
+The big subject Cop27 won’t touch: livestock

 Livestock farming is on course to guzzle half the world’s carbon budget, so why won’t governments discuss it?